RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Experiments

-We further compare the proposed RubricRL with the SFT model equipped with a Best-of-N sampling strategy during inference($N=8$), which has been observed in prior work \cite{geng2025x} to form a `upperbound' for RL methods in language tasks.
+\textbf{RubricRL v.s.
+SFT with Best-of-N sampling.} We further compare the proposed RubricRL with the SFT model equipped with a Best-of-N sampling strategy during inference($N=8$), which has been observed in prior work \cite{geng2025x} to form an `upper bound' for RL methods in language tasks.
 Specifically, for each prompt in GenEval, we first generate a rubric, then sample 8 rollouts from the SFT model.
 Each rollout is scored using the rubric-based reward, and the top 4 are selected for evaluation on GenEval.
 As shown in Table~\ref{tab:geneval_bestofn}, although Best-of-N sampling significantly can achieve higher scores, RubricRL still achieves a notable improvement, exceeding it by over 5\%.
 This result aligns with the observations in X-Omni~\cite{geng2025x}, reconfirming that reinforcement learning provides a more effective optimization paradigm.

-\paragraph{Failure case analysis.} As the grader, although GPT-o4-mini is highly general and powerful in evaluating the quality of generated images, we observe that it can assign incorrect scores—\textit{e.g.}, underestimating or overestimating object counts, particularly when the base model’s generation quality is poor.
-Figure~\ref{fig:o4mini_grader} illustrates several typical failure cases in the counting subcategory of GenEval, such as redundant poles near traffic lights, intertwined bicycles, and overlapping zebras.
+\textbf{Failure case analysis.} As the grader, although GPT-o4-mini is highly general and powerful in evaluating the quality of generated images, we observe that it can assign incorrect scores—\textit{e.g.}, underestimating or overestimating object counts, particularly when the base model’s generation quality is poor.
+Fig.~\ref{fig:o4mini_grader} illustrates several typical failure cases in the counting subcategory of GenEval, such as redundant poles near traffic lights, intertwined bicycles, and overlapping zebras.
 These challenging scenarios often mislead GPT-o4-mini, resulting in inaccurate counts.
 However, when the base model generates higher-quality images, this issue is less pronounced.
 This explains why RubricRL’s performance on the “counting” subcategory in GenEval and the “Other” subcategory in DPG-Bench—both containing many counting cases—is worse than the baseline SFT model when using Qwen2.5-0.5B as the base model.
 In contrast, with Phi3-3.8B, this issue almost disappears, allowing RubricRL to substantially improve performance in counting-related categories.

+\textbf{Rubric reliability and grader correctness.} To validate our rubric-based training signal, we run a human study on rubric quality and grader reliability.
+We sample 100 prompts, generate 10 rubrics per prompt, and evaluate 1,000 prompt--rubric pairs with ten annotators for (i) prompt--rubric consistency, (ii) rubric hallucination, and (iii) agreement between GPT-o4-mini and human judgments.
+We find that 98.1\% of rubrics are consistent with the prompt and only 0.95\% contain hallucinated constraints.
+Moreover, GPT-o4-mini matches human judgments in 94.8\% of cases, supporting its use as a reliable grader.